In this honest Mountain Warehouse backpack review, I’m sharing my love for my trusty Traveller 60+20-litre Rucksack.

-Finally, the Mountain Warehouse Traveller Rucksack is super durable.
-It’s had to be, to keep up with me as I’ve dragged it across South America, down the length of Vietnam, and around the UK and Europe.
-It’s been dragged up steps and thrown onto buses, kicked under dorm beds and dropped, sat on, squashed, and generally put to very good use over the past year or more, and it’s undergone all that punishment admirably.
+My backpack has been dragged up steps and thrown onto buses, kicked under dorm beds and dropped, squashed, and taken out into all weathers from dry desert heat to jungle humidity.
+It’s even served as a seat MANY times.
 After five years of use (as of 2019), I really am happy to recommend this fabulous backpack as the perfect choice for long-term travellers with a lot of stuff to carry.

 I’m convinced that this is the best traveller backpack out there – it certainly ticks all my boxes!
 The Mountain Warehouse Traveller Rucksack has clearly been designed with backpackers and long-term travellers in mind.
 There are so many thoughtful additions which make this a lot more suited to RTW trips and travels abroad than backpacks which are initially aimed at hikers and campers.